csuttner/meantweets/README.md

 ### Show who people are online

-iOS application applying NLP to Twitter user data to obtain insight about online behavior.
+iOS application and containerized backend applying NLP to Twitter user data to obtain insight about online behavior.

 ### Setup
   1. Clone repository: